News

 Apply for the 2024 Maine Government Summer Internship Program

-The Maine Government Summer Internship Program is accepting applications from students and supervisors until March 3rd.
+The Maine Government Summer Internship Program is accepting applications from students and supervisors until all positions are filled.
 We anticipate 50+ positions in agencies of Maine state government and in municipal/county governments of Maine.
 These internships span a wide range of job categories including education, engineering, environment, conservation, law, data analysis, finance, economics, communication and more.
-All majors may […]
+All […]

 Read more